TamsinHuggins/lab-stocks-UI/README.md

          - th holds a single value in the table header

    - tbody wreps around the table body
-     - tr wraps around a table row
+     - tr will wrap around a table row
         - td will hold a single value in the table body